deskflow/deskflow/README.md

 A: no

+Q: What OSes are supported?

+A:
+  - Windows 7, 8, 8.1, and 10
+  - MacOS/OS X
+  - Linux
+  - FreeBSD

 ### What is it?

 Barrier is KVM software forked from Symless's synergy 1.9 codebase.
 Synergy was a commercialized reimplementation of the original CosmoSynergy written by Chris Schoeneman.